MajesticGoodness/subbyWubby/README.md

 But you might run into the problem of accidentally remapping letters you've already decrypted.
 For example:

 * map 'w' onto 'i' ✅
-* 'map 'i' onto 's' 💥 oops! i just lost my mappings from 'w' onto 'i'!
+* map 'i' onto 's' 💥 oops! i just lost my mappings from 'w' onto 'i'!

 This program keeps track of letter states of characters, so this unfortunate problem doesn't happen to you :)